Donkey Kong: 1995–2002: Franchise expansion

 Separate Rare teams developed the Game Boy games Donkey Kong Land (1995), Donkey Kong Land 2 (1996), and Donkey Kong Land III (1997), which condensed the Country series' gameplay for the handheld game console.
 Rare's Game Boy programmer, Paul Machacek, convinced Tim Stamper that developing Land as an original game rather than a port would be a better use of resources.
 A port of Country was eventually released for the Game Boy Color in 2000.
 Rare also developed a tech demo for a Virtual Boy Donkey Kong game, which was canceled after the system's commercial failure.

 Rare developed further Donkey Kong games for the Game Boy (left) and Nintendo 64 throughout the late 1990s.

 The first Donkey Kong game for the Nintendo 64, Diddy Kong Racing, a kart racing game, was released as Nintendo's major 1997 Christmas shopping season product.
 Rare originally developed it as a sequel to its NES game R.C.
 Pro-Am (1988), but added Diddy Kong to increase its marketability.
 It received favorable reviews and sold 4.5 million copies.
-Two playable characters, Banjo the Bear and Conker the Squirrel, were included as crossover content promoting the coming Banjo-Kazooie and Conker franchises.
+Two characters, Banjo the Bear and Conker the Squirrel, appeared in Diddy Kong Racing before starring in the Banjo-Kazooie and Conker franchises.

 In 1997, Rare began working on Donkey Kong 64, the first Donkey Kong platform game to feature 3D gameplay.
 They conceived it as a linear game similar to the Country series, but switched to a more open-ended design using the game engine from their 1998 game Banjo-Kazooie after 18 months.
 Transitioning Donkey Kong to 3D proved challenging since the technology was still new.
 The designers could not replicate the detail of Countrys pre-rendering on the Nintendo 64, which rendered graphics in real time.
 Donkey Kong 64 was released in November 1999, accompanied by a 22 million marketing campaign.
 It was Nintendo's bestselling game during the 1999 Christmas season and received positive reviews, though critics felt it did not match the revolutionary impact of Donkey Kong Country.

 At E3 2001, Nintendo and Rare announced three Donkey Kong projects: the GameCube game Donkey Kong Racing and the Game Boy Advance (GBA) games Donkey Kong Coconut Crackers and Diddy Kong Pilot.
 However, development costs were increasing, the Nintendo 64 did not perform as well as Nintendo's previous consoles, and the GameCube was also expected to be a sales disappointment.
 Rare began looking to be acquired, but Nintendo did not see Rare remaining valuable in the long term and opted against acquiring them.
 In September 2002, Microsoft acquired Rare for $375 million, making Rare a first-party developer for Xbox.
 Nintendo retained the rights to Donkey Kong under the terms of the acquisition.
 Donkey Kong Racing was canceled, and Rare reworked Donkey Kong Coconut Crackers and Diddy Kong Pilot into It's Mr. Pants (2004) and Banjo-Pilot (2005).